 The big concern here is, will the Satanic force have all-wheel-drive?
 With the Opposition now offered with AWD through the GT model, Dodge could obtain the system for every single version of the coupe, consisting of the Devil.
 Granted, high-performance muscle cars and truck with all-wheel-drive may start a riot amongst perfectionists, but efficiency might improve drastically.
 With 800 horsepower sent to all 4 wheels, the 0-to-60 sprint could drop in the low three-second variety with the manual transmission and maybe listed below 3 seconds with the automated.
 An all-wheel-drive 2018 Dodge Challenger Demon would be truly cool, but I ‘d more than happy with the RWD variation too.
 The revised drivetrain will also bring substantial upgrades to the chassis, in addition to larger brake discs and upgraded calipers.
 Dodge might likewise utilize several lightweight parts here considered that the Satanic force is supposed to be lighter than the Hellcat.

 2018 Dodge Challenger Demon Price

-As the quickest and most powerful automobile of the lineup, the Satanic force will likewise become the most costly Challenger.
+As the quickest and most powerful automobile in the lineup, the Satanic force will likewise become the most costly Dodge Challenger.
 There’s no hit regarding how much it will cost yet, however with the SRT Hellcat priced from $64,195, the 2018 Dodge Challenger Demon could bring at least $70,000 prior to options.
 That may seem like a lot compared with the base $27,100 Challenger, however, hey, we’re talking 800 horsepower here.